zorbash/zorbash.github.com/content/post/building-command-line-applications-with-elixir.md

 # Thank you

-I want to thank [ndreynolds][ndreynolds] for creating Ratatouille and I hope people will gain something by reading this post and the source of the app and hopefully provide feedback!
+I want to thank [ndreynolds][ndreynolds] for creating Ratatouille and I hope people will gain something by reading this post and the source of the app and provide feedback!

 <style>
 .main-header {